omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 <!-- Docker Compose (Ubuntu) -->

-This method shows how to setup and run a Watcher via Docker Compose tooling.
+This method shows how to set up and run a Watcher via Docker Compose tooling.
 You can run it on your local machine, VPS, dedicated, or bare-metal server on one of the [supported environments](/watcher/run-watcher#supported-platforms).

 ### 1. Install Dependencies